 Putting weight on a skinny horse can be a difficult and frustrating task.
-There are many different causes of weight loss in horses and feeding strategies will depend on why your horse is underweight in the first place.
+There are many different causes of weight loss in horses and feeding strategies will require addressing the underlying cause of your horse’s poor body condition.

-Weight loss occurs when a horse is in a negative energy balance, meaning that they are consuming less caloric energy than they are using in a day.
+Weight loss occurs when a horse is in a negative energy balance, meaning that they are burning more calories per day than they are consuming.

-Weight loss is especially common in senior horses which may be affected by multiple issues that contribute to reduced feed intake, poor digestion and nutrient use.
+Weight loss is especially common in senior horses who may be affected by multiple issues that contribute to reduced feed intake, poor digestion, and nutrient utilization.

 When feeding to help a horse gain weight, many horse owners start with adding calories to the diet; however, it is important to first understand why your horse is losing weight and ensure they are healthy and in a comfortable environment.